Link aggregation: Single switch

 With the modes balance-rr, balance-xor, broadcast and 802.3ad, all physical ports in the link aggregation group must reside on the same logical switch, which, in most common scenarios, will leave a single point of failure when the physical switch to which all links are connected goes offline.
 The modes active-backup, balance-tlb, and balance-alb can also be set up with two or more switches.
 But after failover (like all other modes), in some cases, active sessions may fail (due to ARP problems) and have to be restarted.

 However, almost all vendors have proprietary extensions that resolve some of this issue: they aggregate multiple physical switches into one logical switch.
-The Split multi-link trunking (SMLT) protocol allows multiple Ethernet links to be split across multiple switches in a stack, preventing any single point of failure and additionally allowing all switches to be load balanced across multiple aggregation switches from the single access stack.
+Nortel's split multi-link trunking (SMLT) protocol allows multiple Ethernet links to be split across multiple switches in a stack, preventing any single point of failure and additionally allowing all switches to be load balanced across multiple aggregation switches from the single access stack.
 These devices synchronize state across an Inter-Switch Trunk (IST) such that they appear to the connecting (access) device to be a single device (switch block) and prevent any packet duplication.
-SMLT provides enhanced resiliency with sub-second failover and sub-second recovery for all speed trunks (10 Mbit/s, 100 Mbit/s, 1,000 Mbit/s, and 10 Gbit/s) while operating transparently to end-devices.
+SMLT provides enhanced resiliency with sub-second failover and sub-second recovery for all speed trunks while operating transparently to end-devices.

+Multi-chassis link aggregation group provides similar features in a vendor-nonspecific manner.
+To the connected device, the connection appears as a normal link aggregated trunk.
+The coordination between the multiple sources involved is handled in a vendor-specific manner.